-Eggshell fragments and moulted feathers from the adult females were collected at nests (Table 1); all samples were stored in Greenland for subsequent analyses or to be transferred to Denmark for analyses if CITES permits should again become available.
+Eggshell fragments and moulted feathers from the adult females were collected at nests (Table 1); all samples were stored in Greenland for subsequent analyses.

-Figure 1: Nest success - proportion of occupied sites that produced young (tentative data); the red line is the threshold where there "would be cause for concern in the short term" (USFWS) 9.
+Figure 1: Nest success - proportion of occupied sites that produced young (tentative data); the red line is the threshold where there "would be cause for concern in the short term" (USFWS).

-Figure 2: Annual productivity during the entire monitoring programme - measured as no of young/occupied site; the red line is the critical limit for productivity that "will initiate a special review" according to USFWS9.
+Figure 2: Annual productivity during the entire monitoring programme - measured as no of young/occupied site; the red line is the critical limit for productivity that "will initiate a special review" according to USFWS.